Business intelligence trends have revolutionized over the past decade. Data has suddenly exploded, and become colossal.

 A survey was conducted by the Business Application Research Center, which stated that the Data Quality Management was going to be the most significant trend in 2019.

-The data quality trend grew vastly during past year.
+The data quality trend grew vastly during the past year.
 DMQ isn’t only rising in the BI trends, but also flourishing into a crucial drill, being adopted by a number of companies.

 The impact of data discovery has increased many folds during the last year.
 Data discovery was listed as one of the top 3 BI trends, by the importance hierarchy, by the Business Application Research Center.